 Apple Watch 2 – Design and Materials

-The next Apple Watch is expected to sport the same design and form factor as of the first one with a rectangular screen size, same screen resolution, and body although the battery is expected to be bigger.
+The next Apple Watch is expected to sport the same design and form factor as of the first one with a rectangular screen size, same screen resolution, and body although the battery is expected to be bigger. see facetime from apple watch tutorial.

 New materials including titanium, tungsten, palladium, and platinum are expected to feature in the future versions of Apple Watch 2.